pythonarcade/arcade/doc/source/how_to_compile.rst

 Windows
 ^^^^^^^

+Create your own fork of the repository, and then clone it on your computer.

 From the base directory, there are three batch files that can be run:

 * ``make`` - This compiles the source, installs the package on the local